lambdaclass/mirra_backend/apps/arena/docs/collision-detection.md

-The Jeffrey Thompson's implementation for collision detection is ideal since it's the cheapest way to detect that two entities collided, but it's incomplete since we can only detect that a collision occurred nothing else, so we decided to take the following approach:
+The Jeffrey Thompson's implementation for collision detection is ideal since it's the cheapest way to detect that two entities collided, but it's incomplete since we can only detect that a collision occurred and nothing else, so we decided to take the following approach:

-1. We use the Jeffrey thompson implementation to detect that a collision actually happened
+1. We use the Jeffrey Thompson's implementation to detect that a collision actually happened.
-2. Using SAT we can get the normal that will resolve that collision and the amount of movement we should do so the entities are no longer colliding, so when a collision occur we will use sat to push the entities in the direction that, with the minimum movement, will resolve that collision
+2. Using SAT we can get the normal that will resolve that collision and the amount of movement we should do so the entities are no longer colliding, so when a collision occurs we will use SAT to push the entities in the direction that, with the minimum movement, will resolve that collision.